unraid/docs/docs/legacy/FAQ/Setup_Sleep_(S3)_and_Wake_on_Lan_(WOL).md

 # Setup Sleep (S3) and Wake on Lan (WOL)

-The following are my notes for setting up my unRAID server to sleep to S3 state and then wake up to Magic Packet.
+The following are my notes for setting up my Unraid server to sleep to S3 state and then wake up to Magic Packet.
 This is a 'For Beginners, By Beginners' effort - there's very little original work here.
-I just tried to piece together whatever I needed from various threads on the unRAID forums.
-My server uses a Foxconn A7GM-S AMD 780G/SB700 based motherboard, and I am running unRAID 4.4.2.
+I just tried to piece together whatever I needed from various threads on the Unraid forums.
+My server uses a Foxconn A7GM-S AMD 780G/SB700 based motherboard, and I am running Unraid 4.4.2.
 In general, I think the below is procedurally correct - although different motherboards will have different capabilities and driver concerns.
-Also - all computers with access to my unRAID server are Windows machines, I do not know how any of this would change if accessing from a machine with a different OS.
+Also - all computers with access to my Unraid server are Windows machines, I do not know how any of this would change if accessing from a machine with a different OS.
 The following assumes the use of a Windows machine.

 1\.
 BIOS settings for S1 / S3 sleep state

-- Review BIOS settings on unRAID server for allowable sleep states.
+- Review BIOS settings on Unraid server for allowable sleep states.
 - On my motherboard, the setting is "ACPI Suspend Type" and provides option to either suspend to S1 or S3 sleep state.
 Select S3.

 2\.
 BIOS settings for WOL

-- Review BIOS settings on unRAID server for "Resume by" options.
+- Review BIOS settings on Unraid server for "Resume by" options.
 - My motherboard has a setting for "Resume by LAN".
 It can be enabled or disabled.
 You need to enable "Resume by LAN".

 3\.
 Double check NIC WOL settings

-- Boot unRAID server.
+- Boot Unraid server.
 - Use the Terminal on the WebUI (present in v6, one of the buttons in the upper right corner, or fall-back to [SSH or Telnet](Terminal_Access.md) and type `ethtool eth0` from the command line